-By letter dated 4 August 1998 the Office of the High Representative asked the Venice Commission to examine the constitutionality of a number of Agreements, the list of which appears at Appendix I, concluded by Bosnia and Herzegovina (BH) and/or the Federation of Bosnia and Herzegovina (FBH) with the Republic of Croatia on the one hand and by Republika Srpska (RS) with the Federal Republic of Yugoslavia (FRY) on the other.
+By letter dated 4 August 1998 the Office of the High Representative asked the Venice Commission to examine the constitutionality of a number of Agreements, the list of which appears at Appendix I, concluded by the Republic of Bosnia and Herzegovina or by Bosnia and Herzegovina (BH) and/or the Federation of Bosnia and Herzegovina (FBH) with the Republic of Croatia on the one hand and by Republika Srpska (RS) with the Federal Republic of Yugoslavia (FRY) on the other.

-[The present opinion was adopted by the Commission at its 37th Plenary meeting on 11-12 December 1998 upon the proposal of the Sub-Commission on the Federal and Regional State.
-It was prepared by a working group of the Sub-Commission composed of Messrs Matscher (Austria), Scholsem (Belgium), Tuori (Finland) and Bartole (Italy).]
+The present opinion was adopted by the Commission at its 37th Plenary meeting on 11-12 December 1998 upon the proposal of the Sub-Commission on the Federal and Regional State.
+It was prepared by a working group of the Sub-Commission composed of Messrs Matscher (Austria), Scholsem (Belgium), Tuori (Finland) and Bartole (Italy).

 The Agreements raise a number of difficult issues concerning both procedure and substance.
-As regards procedure, Agreements concluded after the entry into force of the BH Constitution appearing at Appendix IV of the Dayton Agreement but before the establishment of the new institutions raise particular problems.
+As regards procedure, Agreements concluded after the entry into force of the BH Constitution appearing at Appendix IV of the General Framework Agreement for Peace in Bosnia and Herzegovina (Dayton Agreement) but before the establishment of the new institutions raise particular problems.
 As regards substance, all Agreements have to respect the division of responsibilities between BH on the one hand and the Entities on the other.

 In the opinion, the Commission has limited itself to examining the constitutionality according to the Constitution of BH as set out at Appendix IV to the Dayton Agreement.
-It has not dealt with the constitutionality according to earlier constitutions of BH or the constitutionality of Agreements concluded by the Entities under the Entity Constitutions.
-In addition, the consequences under international law of a possible unconstitutionality are not addressed in detail in the present opinion.
-While, according to the provisions of Articles 27 and 46 of the Vienna Convention, provisions of internal law may only very exceptionally be invoked to contest the validity of an international treaty, the situation concerning the Agreements dealt with in the present opinion seems very specific in so far as the two other States concerned, i.e. Croatia and FRY, as co-Parties to the Dayton Agreement, were not only perfectly aware of the constitutional situation in BH but even formally endorsed the BH Constitution and agreed to fully respect the commitments made therein (Article V of the Dayton Agreement).
+It has not dealt with the constitutionality according to earlier constitutions of the Republic of BH or the constitutionality of Agreements concluded by the Entities under the Entity Constitutions.
+In addition, the consequences under international law of a possible unconstitutionality are not addressed in the present opinion.
+While, according to the provisions of Articles 27 and 46 of the Vienna Convention, provisions of internal law may only under very exceptional circumstances be invoked to contest the validity of an international treaty, the situation concerning the Agreements dealt with in the present opinion seems very specific in so far as the two other States concerned, i.e. Croatia and FRY, as co-Parties to the Dayton Agreement, were not only perfectly aware of the constitutional situation in BH but even formally endorsed the BH Constitution and agreed to fully respect the commitments made therein (Article V of the Dayton Agreement).

 The present opinion also does not claim to deal exhaustively with all relevant constitutional questions.
 The Commission has concentrated on those questions which seem decisive for the validity of the agreements or for the further action to be undertaken by the BH authorities.
-In addition, the Commission is conscious that the decision on the constitutionality of the agreements belongs to the Constitutional Court of Bosnia and Herzegovina and that it may only provide a non-binding legal opinion.
+In addition, the Commission is conscious that the decision on the constitutionality of the agreements belongs to the Constitutional Court of BH and that it may only provide a non-binding legal opinion of outside experts.
 While the Office of the High Representative has provided all information requested by the Commission, such information cannot replace an adversarial legal procedure.
-Therefore it does not seem impossible that the Constitutional Court of BH may in the future, when called upon to take a decision on the constitutionality of one or the other Agreement, dispose of additional elements and therefore arrive at different conclusions with respect to certain issues.
+Therefore it does not seem impossible that the Constitutionality of one or the other

+Agreement, dispose of additional elements and arrive at different conclusions with respect to certain issues.

 II.
-Agreements ratified before the entry into force of the Constitution appearing in Appendix IV to the Dayton Agreement
+Agreements ratified before the entry into force of the Constitution